-- Ways to help a child tell you "no," "enough," "all done," or "stop" are to offer him or her least favorite things. - Continue an activity until the child wants to stop.
+- Offer nonpreferred items or a child's least favorite things as a way to help a child tell you "no," "enough," "all done" or "stop". - Continue an activity until the child wants to stop.
 Provide ways for him/her to end the activity by showing or gesturing or verbalizing.